High School Equivalency tests are the alternative solution for people who didn’t finish their high school education.

 Once students have successfully completed one of these two exams, their states or jurisdictions will issue their high school equivalency diplomas or certificates.

-The GED exam is a computer-adaptive diagnostic test that contains four modules (independent subtests) that cover the academic subject areas of Math, Language, Science, and Social Studies.
+The GED exam is a computer-based diagnostic test that contains four modules (independent subtests) that cover the academic subject areas of Math, Language, Science, and Social Studies.

-The HiSET exam is administered both on paper and on a computer, except in New Jersey, where both exams are administered on a computer only, and West Virginia requires HiSET testers to take the exam on a computer as well.
+The HiSET exam is administered both on paper and on a computer, except in New Jersey, where both exams are administered on a computer only.
+West Virginia requires GED and HiSET testers to take the exam on a computer as well.

 Most states still use the GED for their HSE programs, but a number of states made the switch to the HiSET exam, and a number of states offer both options and let students decide which exam they want to take.